e-attestations/e-attestations-docs/blog/2020-09-14-news_Webservices_SOAP_v3.md

 > This new feature will be available (with a lot more) in API EDGE very soon !
 Stay tune.com...

-And as always, more is comming 😁
+And as always, more is coming 😁

 L'Atelier !